Sameer Saxena (admiral): Flag rank

 Saxena was promoted to flag rank in February 2020 and was appointed Assistant Chief of Naval Staff (Policy and Plans) (ACNS P&P) at naval headquarters.

 He took command of the Western Fleet on 27 December 2021 as the Flag Officer Commanding Western Fleet from Rear Admiral Ajay Kochhar.
 After a tenure of about a year as FOCWF, Saxena relinquished charge and handed over command to Rear Admiral Vineet McCarty on 15 November 2022.
-On 27 November, he took over charge as the Flag Officer Commanding Gujarat Naval Area (FOGNA).
+On 29 November, he took over charge as the Flag Officer Commanding Gujarat Naval Area (FOGNA).
 On 26 January 2023, he was awarded the Ati Vishisht Seva Medal for his tenure as FOCWF.

+On 1 August 2023, he was promoted to the rank of Vice Admiral and appointed Chief of Staff of the Eastern Naval Command (COS ENC).
+In his two-and-a-half-year tenure as COS, ENC was involved in operational and technical activities with focus on foreign cooperation, infrastructure development, community building and education.
+On 31 October 2025, he took over as Flag Officer Commanding-in-Chief Southern Naval Command from Vice Admiral Vennam Srinivas.

 Awards and decorations

+Saxena was awarded the Nao Sena Medal in 2017 and the Ati Vishisht Seva Medal in 2023.
+He has also received the Chief of the Naval Staff commendation card and has been commended by the Commissioner of Police of Mauritius for acts of gallantry at sea.